redtexts/texts/bordiga_1957_fundamentals_communism.md

 that in order to eliminate social injustice, all that is required is to relate every commodity's exchange value to the value of the labour contained within it.
-Marx shows -- and will show later, pitting himself against Bakunin, against Lassalle, against Duhring, against Sorel and against all the latter-day pygmies mentioned above -- that what lies beneath all this is nothing other than the apologia, and the preservation, of bourgeois economy; incidentally, there is nothing
+Marx shows -- and will show later, pitting himself against Bakunin, against Lassalle, against Dühring, against Sorel and against all the latter-day pygmies mentioned above -- that what lies beneath all this is nothing other than the apologia, and the preservation, of bourgeois economy; incidentally, there is nothing